 The Rule of 72 is one of the most useful tools a new investor can learn because it makes it easy to estimate, quickly and efficiently, both the number of years necessary at a given rate of return to double your money and the rate of return that would be required to double a specific amount of money in a predetermined number of years.
 These can be fantastically convenient for back-of-the-envelope projections or planning when you don't want to whip out a set of time value of money formulas or a financial calculator.

 The Rule of 72 is also useful because it demonstrates the concept that compounding can be powerful.
 Compounding gives you the ability to grow small amounts of money into large fortunes if given a period of sufficient length and a satisfactory rate of return.
 Internalizing this mathematical truth can cause behavioral changes to the point you prioritize your actual desires over your temporary wants, making better trade-off decisions for your own unique goals, objectives, and dreams.

 How to Calculate the Rule of 72 When the Rate of Return for Your Investment Is Known

 First, let's start with how to use the Rule of 72 when you have an estimated rate of return you'll earn on your investments.
 The formula for this derivation of the Rule of 72 is:

-- Length of Time Necessary to Double Your Money = 72 divided by the investor's annual return.
+Length of Time To Double Your Money = 72 / Investor's Annual Return

 An example might help you visualize the numbers.
-Imagine that an investor that knows they can earn 12% on their money in a given real estate investment.
-He may ask the question, “How long will it take to double my money at this rate of return?”
+Imagine that an investor knows they can earn 12% on their money in a given real estate investment.
+They may ask the question, “How long will it take to double my money at this rate of return?”

 Using our handy Rule of 72, this is a snap to calculate.
 All you do is divide the magic number, 72, by the investor’s rate of return, 12.
-The answer, 6, is the number of years it would take to double the investment.
+The answer, six, is the number of years it would take to double the investment.